justin/jww-error-reporting/README.md

 ErrorReporter.shared.post(error: error, additionalInfo: [AdditionalPayloadKey: "value"])
 ```

-Of note in this API is the `additionalInfo` field.
-This allows you to affix supplemental information to the error report that may not be included in the error itself.
+Of note in this API is the `additionalInfo` field: this allows us to affix supplemental information to the error report that may not be included in the error itself.
 We presently use this in the `PerceptionService` to ensure that we send the assessment ID and perception event data.
-The only requirement for the values in `additionalInfo` is they use the same signature as `ReportableError.userInfo`: specifically, the key is an `ErrorPayloadKey` and the value `Hashable` and `Encodable`.
+The only requirement for the values in `additionalInfo` is that they must use the same signature as `ReportableError.userInfo`; specifically, the key is an `ErrorPayloadKey` with the value `Hashable` and `Encodable`.

 In terms of precedence, if the same `ErrorPayloadKey` is included in both `ReportableError.userInfo` and `additionalInfo`, the value in `additionalInfo` will be used.

-## Known Issues / Limitations
+## Known Issues and Limitations

 At present, the `JWWError` library is not a 1.0.0 project, so there will be breaking API changes going forward.
 There is also plenty of missing functionality.
 In priority order:

 - The `userInfo` and `additionalInfo` payloads only support sending the following data types: `Bool`, `Int`, `Float`, `Double`, `String`, and `URL`.
 Support **is missing** for types such as `Array`, `Set`, and `Dictionary`, as well as any custom types.
 - There is no API for parsing an `NSError` properly.
 This is a high priority.
 - Parsing an underlying error in an `NSError` or `URLError` dictionary is not currently as readable as it should be.
 - There is no validation of the keys in terms of overriding a "reserved" key.
-- There is no vlaidation to ensure that the set of "required" keys are included in each payload.
-This is not as urgent since we ouly allow sending a full `ReportableError` right now.
+- There is no validation to ensure that the set of "required" keys are included in each payload.
+This is not as urgent, since we only allow sending a full `ReportableError` right now.
-- Somewhat related, there is no support presently for sending a non-error payload.
+- Somewhat related, there is no support for sending a non-error payload.
 We would like to support an API that just sends an arbitrary dictionary: `func post(payload: [ErrorPayloadKey: AnyHashable])`
 - The LogzIO service presently only supports sending data using the `secure` `LogzIO.Connection` type.
 Support for `streaming` and `insecure` is pending.
 - There is no feedback if an error fails to upload outside of the development console.